Chapter 7: Changes

 he was also a rising star with the officers in the battalion.
 Yet, he

-was a private like me.
+was a grunt like me.
 His fox hole was only about twenty meters from my

 fox hole.
 After hearing that, every time I glanced his way the top of my